KristijonasJurk/React_Kedai/README.md

 ## React Kedai
 This is an updated React version of my original Kedai website.
 See if you spot the difference :v:

-Only the main page for now, but lots of other cool updates coming soon :shoe:
+Only the main, women's & men's page for now, but lots of other cool updates coming soon :shoe:

 ## Project Page